brianosaurus/memoizer/README.md

 Note the arrow (->) syntax in the select clause.
 This peers into the json blob that contains the user's state the last time this record was memoized.

+## Active Admin integration

+The memoized and locked objects play nice with ActiveAdmin so that attributes appear correctly as booleans etc...

+## Rails routing integration

+When using a route helper, memoized objects are able to appear as a regular active record object so that routes generate correctly.